 Sodium iodide (NaI) crystals, germanium crystals, zinc sulfide coatings, and specially formulated plastic materials are the most common media used in solid scintillation detectors.
 Plastic scintillation detectors may be more sensitive to beta/gamma radiation than NaI detectors due to size and window thickness; however, neither detect alpha radiation.
-In addition, plastic detectors are usually more resistant to environmental stresses than NaI detectors and can be purchased in larger sizes, allowing better geometry for detection of radioactive material in waste.
+In addition, plastic 250-3100-001 / DRAFT / Page 17 detectors are usually more resistant to environmental stresses than NaI detectors and can be purchased in larger sizes, allowing better geometry for detection of radioactive material in waste.
 However, though plastic detectors may be less expensive than NaI detectors, they may not offer the same degree of discrimination in terms of identifying the energies of the gamma radiation.
-Solid state germanium detectors are often used in laboratories for precise determination of the type and amount of radioactive materials present.
+Solid state (non-scintillation) germanium detectors are often used in laboratories for precise determination of the type and amount of radioactive materials present.
 Although some germanium detectors are sufficiently rugged to be used in the field, most are designed for use in laboratories.

-2. Facility Monitoring
+2. Facility and O&G Well Site Monitoring

-Many solid waste facilities have installed radiation detection equipment at the entrance portal to the facility or in conjunction with other onsite facilities, such as scales.
-In such installations, the radiation detector elements (e.g., NaI crystals or plastic scintillator) are typically installed to screen incoming waste and should be installed, operated, and maintained in a manner that ensures that the measurements are meaningful and fulfill the objectives for detecting radiologically contaminated waste.
-The detectors should be positioned as close as practical to the waste load and calibrated so that they measure radiation [in μ R/h, or equivalent counts per unit time] emitted from vehicles that are used to haul the solid waste into or out of the facility.
+Many solid waste and metal recycling facilities have installed radiation detection equipment at the entrance portal to the facility or in conjunction with other onsite facilities, such as scales.
+In such installations, the radiation detector elements (e.g., NaI crystals or plastic scintillator) are typically installed to screen incoming waste or metal, and should be installed, operated, and maintained in a manner that ensures that the measurements are meaningful and fulfill the objectives for detecting radiologically contaminated waste.
+The detectors should be positioned as close as practical to the waste load and calibrated so that they measure radiation [in $\mu$ R/hr, or equivalent counts per unit time] emitted from vehicles that are used to haul the solid waste or metal into or out of the facility.
 The waste load portal detectors are normally scintillation type detectors.
 In the scenario where time permits (e.g., waste loads are infrequent and O&G operations) or fixed portal monitors become inoperable, hand-held microR meters may be used to scan incoming waste loads.
+Typically an O&G well site will utilize hand-held radiation detection instruments.

-Both fixed and portable scintillation and G-M detectors can be calibrated to display radiation in units of exposure rate (μ R/h), or dose equivalent rate (μ rem/h).
+Both fixed and portable scintillation, as well as G-M detectors can be calibrated to display radiation in units of exposure rate ( $\mu$ R/hr), or dose equivalent rate ( $\mu$ rem/h).
 Equipment that displays counts per unit time should have calibration factors that can be related to these qualities.
 The radiation unit displayed by the detector is less important than the selection of the appropriate type of radiation detector element or probe and the proper subtraction of background radiation.
-Factors that should be considered when developing radiation detection and monitoring programs are:
+Factors that should be considered when developing radiation detection and monitoring programs within a RP Action Plan are: